Garfonso/diarium2journey/README.md

 # diarium2journey
-Convert Diarium HTML Export into journey.zip for import in Journey
+This converts Diarium HTML Exports into journey.zip for import in Journey

-Diarium is a nice Windows 10 UWP App https://timopartl.com/#diarium Journey is a nice multi plattform diary app.
+Diarium is a nice Windows 10 UWP App https://timopartl.com/#diarium

+Journey is a nice multi plattform diary app.

 My issue was that I like to write diary entries on my phone.
 But I recently migrated away from Windows 10 Mobile.
 So I wanted to take with me all my precious diary entries to my new home Journey.